 For older cars, perfect paint isn’t always worth the investment.
 For newer vehicles, it often is.

-What I Look for in a Paint Quote
+What to Look for in a Paint Quote

 I’ve learned to ask: